NicoYuCN/matFR/README.md

 **Implementation**
 <br />
-The toolbox is implemented with MATLAB, except the MI based methods require a C++ compiler for two cpp files.
+&emsp; The toolbox is implemented with MATLAB, except the MI based methods require a C++ compiler for two cpp files.
 One file is to compute the pairwise MI matrix between feature-feature and feature-class, and the other is for the joint MI matrix.
 <br />
-For convenience, the files were compiled, and users can activate them without re-compilation if you deploy the toolbox on 64-bit Windows 7/10 systems.
+&emsp; For convenience, the files were compiled, and users can activate them without re-compilation if you deploy the toolbox on 64-bit Windows 7/10 systems.
 The toolbox has been successfully tested on the MATLAB R2015a and later versions.
 In addition, the cpp files were compiled by using MinGW64 Compiler (C++) and Microsoft Visual C++ 2012 successfully.

 **Future work**
 <br />
-The future work arises from three aspects.
+&emsp; The future work arises from three aspects.
 First, to integrate available FR methods into the toolbox and to follow up newly developed methods.
 The most promising way is contributions from algorithm developers to this project through online collaboration.
 Second, to complete the details of FR methods.
 For instance, some advanced discretization algorithms (CAIR [6] and CAIM [7]) could be adopted to MI based methods for diverse options.
 Last but not the least, to accelerate the distribution of these FR algorithms, the toolbox could be implemented in R and Python.

 **Reference**
 <br />